 Formal missions: Talk to NPCs in Tarsis called agents for more substantial missions designed to give context for characters, creatures, and the history of the world.

 Strongholds: These are instanced areas designed with greater challenge in mind.
 You'll likely need good coordination between teammates to complete them.
 Think of them as difficult dungeons, replete with powerful mobs and big bosses.
-Some strongholds are part of the critical path, but you'll be able to repeat them at higher difficulties for better rewards.
+Darrah said the team didn't want to use the word 'dungeon' to describe Strongholds because many of them are set in wide open space instead of dingy caverns.
+Each one is approximately 30 to 45 minutes in length.
+Strongholds cannot be completed alone but aren't integral to the progression of the story.

 How does leveling work?